virasemi/test_checklists_repo/README.md

 securely cloning private repositories or accessing remote resources via SSH.
 The SSH key is added to the SSH agent, enabling Git operations to be authenticated without password prompts.

-It is essential to first add private key (secret) into cloning repository's actions as described in 'Note' and specify a name for the secret in Yaml:
+It is essential to first add private key (secret) into initiating repository's Actions as described in 'Note' above, and specify a the secret name in YAML:

 ```
       - name: Set up SSH Key for GitHub